Illinois Court Records

 How to Find Out If You Have a Warrant in Illinois

-Every person who knows or suspects they have an arrest or bench warrant has a responsibility to resolve it immediately.
+Everyone who knows or suspects they have an arrest or bench warrant is responsible for resolving it immediately.
 A warrant will not be canceled or recalled if it is ignored.
 The police or other law enforcement agencies can serve a warrant and take the individual into custody at any time or place.
 Concerned persons should visit the warrant search site of the enforcing agency in the county where the warrant was issued.
 If unable to find information online, visit a local police station to have them check in person.
 If there is an active warrant for the person's arrest, the police might detain them immediately.

 For bench warrants (failure to appear in court), the defendant should go to the courthouse or have an attorney represent them to schedule future hearings or an appeal.
 The bench warrant may be canceled when the defendant submits a legitimate and verifiable reason for absence from a court hearing.

-Search warrants are usually valid for only four days from the time it is issued; the subject of the warrant usually has no notice of the impending search, so it may be impossible for an individual to find out they have a search warrant before it is executed.
-However, they can contest the admission of evidence seized from their person or property on lack of probable cause or false information in the affidavit supporting probable cause.
+Search warrants are usually valid for only four days from the time they are issued.
+The subject of the warrant usually has no notice of the impending search, so it may be impossible for an individual to find out they have a search warrant before it is executed.
+However, they can contest the admission of evidence seized from their person or property on the lack of probable cause or false information in the affidavit supporting probable cause.

 Free Warrant Search in Illinois